European seabass

 Juveniles form schools and feed on invertebrates, while adults are less social and prefer to consume other fish.
 They are generally found in the littoral zone near the banks of rivers, lagoons, and estuaries during the summer and migrate offshore during the winter.
 European sea bass feed on prawns, crabs and small fish.
-Though it is a sought-after gamefish, it is listed as Least Concern by the International Union for Conservation of Nature because it is widespread and there are no known major threats.
+It is a sought-after gamefish and is listed as Near Threatened by the International Union for Conservation of Nature due to a decreasing population.